augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/README.md

 - **Sleep Mode**

-  Note that you need to unplug the USB cable of *Corsair iCue H100i RGB PRO XT* CPU Cooler otherwise you'll get instant wake after sleep with the following error:
+  - Note that you need to unplug the USB cable of *Corsair iCue H100i RGB PRO XT* CPU Cooler otherwise you'll get instant wake after sleep with the following error:

   ```shell
   Wake from Normal Sleep [CDNVA] : due to XDCI CNVW PEG1 PEG2 RP04/UserActivity
   ```
   To get the log of Sleep/Wake events type this in a terminal:
   ```shell
   pmset -g log | grep -e "Sleep.*due to" -e "Wake.*due to"
   ```

   The USB cable of the CPU Cooler is only needed if you want to tune the fan speed and the colors with the software iCue.
 So this is not so much of a deal.
 I didn't found any hacks to get this working with the USB link.

+  - Had also an instant wake after doing the USBMap.
+Adding ```SSDT-GPRW.aml``` and associated patch documented in @dortania [Post-Instal Guide](https://dortania.github.io/OpenCore-Post-Install/usb/misc/instant-wake.html) fixed the problem.

+  - Since *F20b* BIOS version, sleep was broken (green screen after wake), but adding ```-wegnoegpu``` to boot arguments did the trick.
+It might not be necessary if you have a dGPU.

 - **External sound card *(Zoom Livetrack L-12)*** Using [macOS driver](https://zoomcorp.com/en/us/digital-mixer-multi-track-recorders/digital-mixer-recorder/livetrak-l-12/l-12-support/) for Zoom livetrack L-12 in order to use multitrack recording, and USB transfers between macOS and the device.